+(1) Violate the constitution, oppose the Four Principals of China, break stability and unity, or disrupt social order;

+(2) Violate state law, commit a criminal offense;

+the violation, and the nature of the misconduct will be considered.

-- (1) Violate the constitution, oppose the Four Principals of China, break stability and unity, or disrupt social order; - (2) Violate state law, commit a criminal offense; - (3) Violate security regulations; - (4) Involvement in any organized cheating such as replacing another student for an exam, or cheating using a communication device; - (5) Plagiarizing another's research results; - (6) Violation of school rules, seriously affecting the school teaching order, order of life, or management of public places.
-A violation against other individuals, or a violation against an organizations legitimate rights and interests; - (7) Repeated violations of school regulations - (8) Absenteeism of 50 or more hours
+- (3) Violate security regulations; - (4) Involvement in any organized cheating such as replacing another student for an exam, or cheating using a communication device;

+(5) Plagiarizing another's research results;

+(6) Violation of school rules, seriously affecting the school teaching order, order of life, or management of public places.
+A violation against other individuals, or a violation against an organizations legitimate rights and interests;

+(7) Repeated violations of school regulations

+(8) Absenteeism of 50 or more hours